-- (a) To preserve order and decorum; - (b) to decide all questions of order, subject to appeal to the House; - (c) in the absence of the Speaker Pro Tem, to appoint any member to perform the duties of the chair for not more than two consecutive legislative days; and

-(d) to name a chairperson to preside when the House is in Committee of the Whole.
+- (a) To preserve order and decorum; - (b) to take such actions and measures as necessary to secure the health and safety of the public, legislative staff and members to conduct legislative business by directing changes in House protocol and procedures from the provisions of House rules 101 through 107, 501 through 507, 1305, 1701, 1704, 1906, 2501 through 2509, 3501 through 3507 and 4305.
+A member may challenge any such action or measure made by the Speaker.
+Such challenge shall be made by a motion offered on the previous day and shall be upheld by an affirmative vote of a majority of the members elected or appointed; - (c) to decide all questions of order, subject to appeal to the House; - $\frac{\text{(e)}(d)}{\text{(e)}(d)}$ in the absence of the Speaker Pro Tem, to appoint any member to perform the duties of the chair for not more than two consecutive legislative days; and - (d)(e) to name a chairperson to preside when the House is in Committee of the Whole. - Rule 3303.

-Rule 3303.
 Speaker Pro Tem.
-In the absence of the Speaker, the Speaker Pro Tem shall exercise the powers and duties of the Speaker.
+In the absence of the Speaker, the Speaker Pro Tem shall exercise the powers and duties of the Speaker. - Rule 3304.

-Rule 3304.
 Filling Certain Vacancies. (a) When a vacancy occurs in the office of Speaker and the Legislature is adjourned to a date more than 60 days after the occurrence of the vacancy, the House of Representatives shall meet within 30 days and elect a member to fill the vacancy.
-The Speaker Pro Tem shall within 10 days of such occurrence issue a call for such meeting at a time not less than 10 days and not more than 20 days after the date of the call.

-- (b) When a vacancy occurs in the office of Speaker Pro Tem or Majority Leader of the House of Representatives, the Speaker shall appoint an acting Speaker Pro Tem or acting Majority Leader, to serve until the convening of the next session of the Legislature, at which time the vacancy shall be filled in the manner provided for the original election or selection of such officer. - (c) When a vacancy occurs in the office of Minority Leader of the House of Representatives and the Legislature is adjourned to a date less than 30 days after the occurrence of the vacancy, the Assistant Minority Leader shall become the acting Minority Leader to serve until the convening of the next session of the Legislature, at which time the vacancy shall be filled in the manner provided for the original selection of such officer.
+The Speaker Pro Tem shall within 10 days of such occurrence issue a call for such meeting at a time not less than 10 days and not more than 20 days after the date of the call. - (b) When a vacancy occurs in the office of Speaker Pro Tem or Majority Leader of the House of Representatives, the Speaker shall appoint an acting Speaker Pro Tem or acting Majority Leader, to serve until the convening of the next session of the Legislature, at which time the vacancy shall be filled in the manner provided for the original election or selection of such officer. - (c) When a vacancy occurs in the office of Minority Leader of the House of Representatives and the Legislature is adjourned to a date less than 30 days after the occurrence of the vacancy, the Assistant Minority Leader shall become the acting Minority Leader to serve until the convening of the next session of the Legislature, at which time the vacancy shall be filled in the manner provided for the original selection of such officer.
 When a vacancy occurs in the office of the Minority Leader of the House and the Legislature is adjourned to a date 30 days or more after the occurrence of the vacancy, the Assistant Minority Leader shall within 10 days after such occurrence issue a call for a meeting of the members of the minority party at a time not less than 10 and not more than 20 days after the date of the call to be held in the state capitol for the purpose of filling the vacancy in the office of Minority Leader for the remainder of the term of office.
 From the time of the occurrence of such vacancy until the filling of the vacancy, the Assistant Minority Leader shall serve as acting Minority Leader and shall exercise the powers and duties of the Minority Leader.